-Mr. Gray paid no attention this time.
+Mr Gray paid no attention this time.
 The flashlight, less bright but still speedy, started north again . . . or at least in a direction Jonesy assumed was north.
 As the snowmobile wove its way around trees, thick clumps of bushes, and knobs of rock, his sense of direction pretty much gave up.
-From behind them came a steady crackle of gunfire.
-It sounded as though someone was having a turkey-shoot.
+From

-About an hour later, Jonesy finally discovered why Mr. Gray had bothered with Pete.
+About an hour later, Jonesy finally discovered why Mr Gray had bothered with Pete.
 That was when the flashlight, which had dimmed to an anemic shadow of its original self, finally went out.
-It disappeared with a soft plosive sound-as if someone had popped a paper sack.
-Some left-over bit of detritus fell to the ground.
+It disappeared with a soft plosive sound - as if someone had popped a paper sack.
+Some leftover bit of detritus fell to the ground.